lo-maxwell/react-virtual-garden/blog.md

   * Actionhistory, Itemhistory
   * IconSelector only displays icons for items that you have harvested before

+### UI Changes

+  * Selected item in inventory is now highlighted
+  * Plot tooltips now only display numbers between 1 and growtime, causing lag at the start but finishing at 1s
+  * Inventory cuts off at 60% of viewport height, and allows scrolling
+  * Added more colors for tailwind

 TODO:

 Change mouseover color for inventoryItems